tabularelf/lexicon/README.md

 # Lexicon v1.1.0

-Lexicon is a localization system focused around on simplifying implementation of adding translation to your GameMaker project, all the while allowing specific sections to be replaced on the fly!
+Lexicon is a localization system focused around on simplifying implementation of adding translation to your GameMaker Studio 2.3+ project, all the while allowing specific sections to be replaced on the fly!
 It supports the following:

 * Substring Replacement/s.
 (Replacing `%s` with `Hello World!`)